VictorTeixeiraS/projects/projects/build-local-dev-environment-python/8-cloning/readme.md

 ## Re-open VS Code in the "bookbot" directory

 VS Code's tooling, specifically it's Git tooling, works best if you open VS Code to the root of the repository you're working on.
-In the VS Code menu, use `file -> open folder` then navigate to and open your "bookbot" folder.
+In the VS Code menu, use `file -> open folder` then navigate to and open your "bookbot" directory (which is in `~/workspace/github.com/your_gh_username/bookbot`).
 If all goes well, you should see a "README.md" file in your file explorer on the left.

 **You can move on to the next step.**